 However, if any of these symptoms persist or your dog appears to be in pain, you’ll want to head over to the vet sooner than later.

 Common Types of Dog Eye Infections (and Other Eye Problems)

 Not all eye problems are created equally, and there are a variety of problems that can cause problems for your dog’s eyes.

 Some of the most common issues include: Pink Eye (Conjunctivitis)

 Just like your school-aged child, dogs often suffer from the condition colloquially known as pink eye.
 Technically, pink eye is an infection of the conjunctiva – a thin membrane covering the sclera and inner eyelids.

 Conjunctivitis causes the white of the eye (the sclera) to appear reddened and inflamed.
 It can be caused by bacteria, viruses or environmental irritants, such as smoke or dust.

-Dogs suffering from cataracts exhibit an increasing opacity of the eye, which will eventually cause them to lose vision in the afflicted eye(s).
+cataracts exhibit an increasing opacity of the eye, which will eventually cause them to lose vision in the afflicted eye(s).
 While surgery can correct the problem, many dogs who develop cataracts are able to maintain a high quality of life without it.
+Uveitis

 The uvea is a pigmented area of the eye, found beneath the sclera and cornea.
 It is comprised of three different parts of the eye: the choroid, ciliary body and iris.